List of Sonic the Hedgehog characters: Rouge the Bat

 is a white, anthropomorphic bat who made her first appearance in Sonic Adventure 2 in 2001, and who has been featured in most games since.
 She has appeared in every mainline game and most spin-off games alongside Shadow (excluding the Storybook spin-off games).
 She is depicted as a professional treasure hunter devoted to the pursuit of jewels, calling herself the "World's Greatest Treasure Hunter".
 She has a tendency to ignore abstract morality or manners for potential profit; her "feminine charm" makes her appear careless, but she is actually scheming and manipulative.
 Additionally, she serves as a part-time spy for the government, and is a competent fighter.
 She battles using kicks, especially her signature "Screw Kick", and she can fly using her wings.

 Rouge was created by Kazuyuki Hoshino as a "slightly sexy" character, which he noted had not been done in the series before and required substantial trial and error due to her deforume appearance.
 Rouge's final design was inspired by the perceived "sexiness" of Latin women, particularly Jennifer Lopez, who had recently become popular in Japan.
 Her elegant kicking style was developed to differentiate her from Knuckles, whom her abilities mirror.
-Despite receiving a polarized reception with critics initially, Rouge is one of the series' most popular characters, coming in tenth place in a Japanese popularity poll in 2006.
-Marking her as the second most popular female character in the franchise, next to Amy Rose.
+Despite receiving a polarized reception with critics initially, Rouge is one of the series' most popular characters, coming in tenth place in a Japanese popularity poll in 2006, making her the second most popular female character in the franchise after Amy Rose.
 She has been a major character in two television adaptations: Sonic X (2003–2006) and Sonic Prime (2022–2024).